The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 Detailed assembly manuals were prepared for each assembly site, specifying all site-specific details, while following the common procedures.
 They included a standardized process flow diagram, describing the sequence of all assembly steps, and a set of detailed work instructions for each task.
 The completeness and correctness of the manuals was reviewed during the site qualification reviews.

-The main function of the QCG group has been to provide a unified view of the construction process, enforcing the use of a common workflow, procedures, electrical test setup, and quality assurance methodology.
+The main function of the QCG group was to provide a unified view of the construction process, enforcing the use of a common workflow, procedures, electrical test setup, and quality assurance methodology.

 \lvlthreesection{Logistics for the mass-production} The complexity of the SVD modules and ladders, as well as the distributed nature of the assembly process, led to a complex logistic organization that required a unified tracking tool.
 To keep track of the actual location, assembly status and quality of all these individual components, as well as the assemblies made from them, a construction database named HephyDB~\cite{Wurkner:2015}, a web application based on the CakePHP~\citeCompany{cakephp} framework and utilizing the MySQL~\citeCompany{mysql} database engine, was developed and routinely used at all assembly sites.